Proselytism: Islam

-Here the operative phrase /udʿu ilà sabīli rabbika/ "Invite (command to a single male subject) to the way of your Lord" expresses the element direction /ilà/ "to" that is missing in 'The Cow', 2:256.
+Here, the operative phrase /udʿu ilà sabīli rabbika/ "Invite (command to a single male subject) to the way of your Lord" expresses the element direction /ilà/ "to" that is missing in 'The Cow', 2:256.

+Some interpretations of Sharia have forbidden non-Muslims from proselytising to Muslims.

 Judaism

-An important tenet of Judaism is that God's will is for people to exercise free will.
+An important tenet of Judaism is that God's will allows people to exercise free will.
 As such, proselytizing is generally regarded as offensive in Judaism.
-Consequently, Judaism generally does not proselytize non-Jews.
-Instead, non-Jews are encouraged to follow Noahide Law, assuring a place in the world to come.
+Consequently, Judaism does typically not proselytize non-Jews.
+Instead, non-Jews are encouraged to follow the Seven Laws of Noah, assuring them a place in the world to come.
 In ancient times, these observant non-Jews could become geirim toshvim, a term still sometimes used informally to refer to those who strive to follow these laws and who will join the Jewish people in the world to come.
 A non-Jew who follows Noahide law is considered to believe in Noahidism; for this end, there is some minor outreach by Orthodox Jewish organizations.

 Generally, Jews expect any convert to Judaism to come through their own accord.
-A common source of converts are those who have married a Jew, although there are also many people who join for spiritual or other personal reasons; these people are called "Jews by choice".
-Rabbis will often discourage new members from joining, although they may provide guidance through seminars or personal meetings for those who are truly interested.
+A common source of converts are those who have married a Jew, but many people join for spiritual or other personal reasons; these people are called "Jews by choice".
+Rabbis will often discourage new members from pursuing conversion but may provide guidance through courses or personal meetings for those who are truly interested.
 Orthodox Judaism in theory neither encourages nor discourages conversion.
 Standards for conversion can be very challenging, but rabbis will acquiesce to persistent and sincere requests for conversion.
 Much emphasis is placed on gaining a Jewish identity.

-Although most Jewish organizations do not proselytize, Chabad practices Orthodox Judaism outreach.
+Although most Jewish organizations do not proselytize, Chabad practices Orthodox Judaism outreach to halachic Jews who are not observant.

 Inherited membership

-Sects of some religions, such as the Druze, Yazidis, Zoroastrians, and Yarsans, do not accept converts at all.
+Sects of some religions, such as the Druze, Yazidis, and Yarsans, do not accept converts at all.